stickleapp/core/README.md

 -   `Relationship`.
 You should specify the relationship between the `Group` and the `User`.
 By default, the relationship is `Illuminate\Database\Eloquent\Relations\HasMany` meaning each `Group` has zero or more `Users` objects.
 Other options include:
     -   `Illuminate\Database\Eloquent\Relations\HasOne`.
 Each `User` belongs to one `Group` and each `Group` has exactly one `User`.
     -   `Illuminate\Database\Eloquent\Relations\BelongsToMany`.
 Each `User` can belong to zero or more `Groups` and each `Group` can have have zero or more `Users`.
+-   `Payment`.
+You can **optionally** specify a Payment model that represents a payment made by a Trackable model to your organization.

 ## Tracking Options